SANJu043/Home_Management/README.md

-# 🗂️ FHub — Personal Management Web App
+# 🗂️ LifeFlow — Personal Management Web App

-FHub is a personal productivity and management platform built with Django.
+LifeFlow is a personal productivity and management platform built with Django.
 It integrates essential tools like a to-do list, expense tracker, notes app, calendar, and inventory system — all under one dashboard.

 ---
+(fhub had full basic app)

 ## 🚀 Features